A workout sample stores information about a single physical activity.

 HKWorkout class is a concrete subclass of the

 HKSample class.
-The workout object records information about a single physical activity in the HealthKit store.
-HealthKit supports a wide range of activity types.
-The workout object not only stores summary information about the activity (for example, duration, total distance, and total energy burned), it also acts as a container for other
+The workout records summary about a single physical activity (for example, the duration, total distance, and total energy burned).
+It also acts as a container for other

 HKSample objects.
-You can associate any number of samples with a workout, letting you track changes to the workout over time.
-For example, you may want to break a single run into a number of intervals, and then add samples to track the user’s heart rate, energy burned, distance traveled, and steps taken for each interval.
+You can associate any number of samples with a workout, letting you add fine-grain tracking over the course of the workout.
+For example, you may want to break a single run into a number of shorter intervals, and then add samples to track the user’s heart rate, energy burned, distance traveled, and steps taken for each interval.